-To be permitted to work toward the Ph.D. in comparative literature, a student must pass the examination under Option 2 for the master's degree.
+To be permitted to work toward the Ph.D. in comparative literature, a student must pass the examination for the transitional master's degree.
 Students entering the program with an M.A. from another institution must pass this examination at the end of their second semester in the program.
 The COLT Graduate Studies Subcommittee periodically reviews the progress of all students in the program and may recommend that a student not be allowed to continue if examinations, grades, or other forms of evaluation indicate inadequate performance.